VendArt at MakerFX

 AI-generated content may be incorrect.

-MOSFET IRLZ44N Spec Sheet
+IRLZ44N MOSFET Spec Sheet

-· Thermal Power Generated:
+· Thermal Power Generated

 o Recall – the internal resistance, , is the spec that we will use to threshold our MOSFET selection calculations